paulomartins01/code-architect-ai/README.md

 # 🏗️ CodeArchitect AI

-> Transform your React Native codebase into an intelligent knowledge base for AI-powered architectural decisions
+> Transform your codebase into an intelligent knowledge base for AI-powered architectural decisions

 ## 🎯 Overview

 **CodeArchitect AI** uses RAG (Retrieval Augmented Generation) to analyze your codebase and create an intelligent agent (default name: **Cortex**) that understands your code deeply and provides architectural guidance based on actual code structure, patterns, and best practices.

+**Out of the box for React Native, easily adaptable for any language/framework** (React, Vue, Python, Java, C#, Go, Rust, PHP, Ruby, and more).

 The agent name is configurable in `config/default.yaml`.

 ## ✨ Features

-- 🔍 **Smart Code Analysis**: Automatically analyzes React Native projects
+- 🔍 **Smart Code Analysis**: Automatically analyzes your projects with intelligent chunking
 - 🧠 **RAG-Powered**: Uses Retrieval Augmented Generation for context-aware responses
 - 📊 **Architecture Detection**: Identifies layers, patterns, and dependencies
 - 🎨 **Flexible Configuration**: YAML-based configuration for easy customization
+- 🌍 **Multi-Language Support**: Works with JavaScript, TypeScript, Python, Java, C#, Go, Rust, PHP, Ruby, and more
 - 📦 **Export Ready**: Generates vector databases compatible with agent builders
 - 💰 **Dual Embedding Support**: Choose between FREE local embeddings or OpenAI